 One of the simplest ways to deter rabbits is to build your raised beds tall enough to be an obstacle.
 While rabbits are impressive jumpers, they are often hesitant to leap into a space where they can't see a clear landing or an easy escape route.
 Many gardeners find that a bed height of at least 22 to 26 inches is enough to keep rabbits from bothering their plants.
 Taller raised garden beds not only protect your veggies but also make gardening easier on your back.
 When choosing a height, consider the type of rabbits in your area—some are more athletic than others!

-Use an All-in-One Animal Barrier System
+Consider an All-in-One Barrier System

 If you want a seamless and highly effective solution, consider an all-in-one system.
 These are raised beds designed with an integrated fence, creating a complete barrier that keeps pests out.
 Frame It All’s Animal Barrier Gardens, for example, combine the benefits of a raised bed with a durable fence that’s tall enough to stop rabbits in their tracks.
 This approach saves you the time and effort of building a separate fence and ensures there are no gaps for critters to squeeze through.
 It’s a clean, sturdy, and reliable way to protect your harvest from day one.